anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The Join Proxy as specified in this document is one of the Join Proxy options referred to in {{Section 2.5.2 of RFC8995}} as future work.

-However, in IP networks that require node authentication, such as those using {{RFC4944}}, data to and from the Pledge will not be IP routable over the mesh network until it is authenticated to the network.
+However, in IP networks that require node authentication, such as those using 6LoWPAN {{RFC4944}}, data to and from the Pledge will not be routable over the IP network before it is properly authenticated to the network.
 A new Pledge can initially only use a link-local IPv6 address to communicate with a mesh neighbor {{RFC6775}} until it receives the necessary network configuration parameters.

-Before it can receive these parameters, the Pledge needs to be authenticated and authorized for onboarding onto the network.
+Before it can receive these parameters, the Pledge needs to be authenticated and authorized to onboard the
+network.
 This is done in cBRSKI through an end-to-end encrypted DTLS session with a domain Registrar.

-When this Registrar is not a direct (link-local) neighbor of the Pledge but several hops away, the Pledge needs to discover a link-local neighbor that is operating as a constrained Join Proxy, which will help to forward the DTLS messages of the session between Pledge and Registrar.
+When this Registrar is not a direct (link-local) neighbor of the Pledge but several hops away, the Pledge needs to discover a link-local neighbor that is operating as a constrained Join Proxy, which helps
+forward the DTLS messages of the session between Pledge and Registrar.

-Because the Join Proxy is a regular network node that has already been onboarded onto the network, it can send IP datagrams to the Registrar which are then routed over one or more hops over the mesh network -- and potentially over other IP networks too, before reaching the Registrar.
+Because the Join Proxy is a regular network node that has already been onboarded onto the network, it can send IP packets to the Registrar which are then routed over one or more hops over the mesh network -- and potentially over other IP networks too, before reaching the Registrar.
+Likewise, the Registrar sends its response IP packets which are routed back to the Join Proxy over the mesh network.

-Once a Pledge has enrolled onto the network in this manner, it can be itself configured as a constrained Join Proxy and in this role it can help other Pledges perform the cBRSKI onboarding process.
+Once a Pledge has enrolled onto the network in this manner, it can optionally be configured itself as a new constrained Join Proxy.
+In this role it can help other Pledges perform the cBRSKI onboarding process.

 Two modes of operation for a constrained Join Proxy are specified: